PavelPZ/riverpod_navigator/under_the_hood.md

     //=====> at this point, "ongoingPathProvider state" and  "RiverpodRouterDelegate.navigationStack" are in sync }

-  /// RiverpodRouterDelegate is tied to the RiverpodNavigator final riverpodRouterDelegate = RiverpodRouterDelegate();
+  /// RiverpodRouterDelegate is tied to the RNavigator final riverpodRouterDelegate = RiverpodRouterDelegate();

   /// Enter application navigation logic here (redirection, login flow, etc.).